simonmichael/hledger_site/mockups.md

 You can also hide account name components at the start of account names, using `--drop N`.
 This can be useful for hiding uninteresting top-level account name parts.

-### Colour support

-In terminal output, when colour is enabled, `balance` shows negative amounts in red.

 ### Sorting by amount